How to tell AI to write like a human?

 Â

-This is where tools like NetusAI outperform basic paraphrasers.
+This is where tools like NetusAI humanizer outperform basic paraphrasers.
 NetusAI doesnât just swap words, it reshapes the entire signal of your content.
 That includes:

 - Mixing sentence cadences